sebagodoy/stegoplot/README.md

 pip install numpy
 pip install matplotlib
 ```
-now you can check the test examples included above (test folder) as  python scripts and jupyter noteboks.
+now you can check the test examples included above (test folder) as python scripts from and jupyter noteboks.

 #### Why "stego"?
 I like dinosaurs :sauropod:.